Expert Ratings For Chipotle Mexican Grill | Benzinga

 |0

-This current average represents a 4.75% increase from the previous average price target of $1632.79.
+This current average has increased by 4.67% from the previous average price target of $1637.15.

 © 2021 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.